Alex Radita’s Parents Guilty Of Murder: Dead 15-Year-Old Starved, Neglected

 “Mrs. Radita… made it clear that in her view the diagnosis was incorrect and she would prove that the doctors were wrong.”

-And so, Alex died in the family home in Calgary, Alberta, bedridden and emaciated.
+And so Alex died in the family home in Calgary, Alberta, bedridden and emaciated.
 At 15-years-old, this poor boy weighed less than 37 pounds.

-The following describes the state of Alex Radita when he was discovered by an emergency worker his parents’ bedroom in May, 2013.
+The following describes the state of Alex Radita when he was discovered by an emergency worker his parents’ bedroom in May of 2013.

 “She described him as emaciated to the point where he appeared ‘mummified.’
 His face had no visible flesh left as she could see every bone in his face.
 He had black, necrotic sores on his face and his left jaw had open sores so deep she could see his jaw bone.
 There was nothing left of his stomach as he was just so extraordinarily skinny.
 She estimated his waistline to be approximately three inches.
 He was dressed in a diaper and t-shirt.
 His eyes were open.
 He was not breathing.”